tumelo-maja/pizza_order_cli/README.md

   **Tasks:**
     - Implement code to allow user to add more meals to a single order
-    - Implement code to allow user specify meal quantities for a specific meal before finlaizing the order item.
+    - Implement code to allow user specify meal quantities for a specific meal before finalizing the order item.
     - Using Order class, all meal items can be stored as a list with their individual selections
     - Add code to account for preparation time for large orders
-    - Add code to validate user input and provide feeback for invalid entries while allowing user to resubmit the correct input
+    - Add code to validate user input and provide feedback for invalid entries while allowing user to resubmit the correct input

 - **Add Meal Extras: Wings and Fries (should-have)**